fru/btld-template/literate/1-base-store.md

 Finally, let's define the BaseStore class for which all the previous methods were created.
-This class provides just two simple methods: one for retrieving the current frozen state, and another for updating it.
+This class provides just two simple methods: one for retrieving the current frozen state, and another for altering it.

 ```typescript
 export { isUnfrozenObject, Cache };